HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_14/Exercise_04_15.md

 ####Question
-Explain what happens in each of the if if test.
+Explain what happens in each of the following if tests.
 (a) `if (42 = i) { /* ... */ }`
 (b) `if (i = 42) { /* ... */ }`
 ####Answer